Solving problems through science

 Testing for diseases

 The focus of Alistair’s PhD is an enzyme produced by a bacterial species that makes a blue pigment.
 He hopes to use it to develop tests for certain diseases.
-Victoria's commercialisation office, Viclink, is helping to open doors for him.
+The University's commercialisation office, Viclink, is helping to open doors for him.

 “When we approached Viclink we said ‘Hey, we’ve got this test we’re developing, we think it might have some commercial viability.’
 They jumped on board really quickly and provided us with additional funding to help improve the product and help with the intellectual property side.
 They’ve also been great at connecting us to industry partners in New Zealand and overseas.”